Docs

 API account notes

-• This endpoint requires app API account credentials.
+• This endpoint requires store-level API account credentials.
 For more information about generating accounts, consult the Guide to API Accounts.

-• The app you create doesn't need to be installed or published on a store, and you don't need to generate access tokens.
-All you need are the client ID and client secret.
+• The app you create needs to be installed or published on a store to be able to generate store-level access tokens.
+All you would need are the client ID and client secret.
 See the section on client ID-based authentication in the Authentication tutorial.

 Enable single sign-on